 Continuing, a nonce is a “number only used once.”
-In a Bitcoin block, a nonce is a 32-bit (4-byte) numerical string.
+For a Bitcoin block, a nonce is a 32-bit (4-byte) numerical string.
 Miners adjust the value of the nonce so that the hash of the block is less than or equal to the current target of the network.
 The presentation of the block with the correct nonce value constitutes a proof-of-work, as this iterative calculation requires time and resources.

 The Genesis Block is the first transaction in the block that starts a new electronic transaction (or coin in the case of Bitcoin).
 A crucial function of the blockchain is that it relies on hash pointers which contain the address of the previous block, as well as the hash of the new data.
 The block is like a sequence of chain links.
-Just like in a chain, each link is connected to the other via its previous and following link.
-Blocks, however, are connected to the previous block using a pointer.
+Just like in a chain, each link is connected to the other via its previous and next link.
+Digital blocks, however, are connected to the previous block using a pointer.
 A pointer does not store the actual hash value, but “points” to an address of variables.
 Data from the previous blocks are hashed (or encrypted) which makes a new, unique series of letters and numbers of a fixed length.

 Proof of Transaction